Logo

 Divergence Cheat Sheet: Tips

-Here are some practical tips to help you effectively use divergence in your trading:
+Here are some practical tips to help you effectively use divergence patterns in your trading:

 • Always confirm divergence signals with other technical indicators or chart patterns to increase reliability.